interTwin-eu/itwinai/docs/explain_workflows.rst

 These three outputs will be passed on and used as train, validation, and test sets.
 The splitting method is defined by the user.

 ..
-Are any broad examples available?
+    _Are any broad examples available?

 .. image:: figures/comp_Split.png
     :scale: 12%
+    :align: center

 Dataprocessor
 ^^^^^^^^^^^^^^^^